 I’m a passionate user experience (UX) designer with 16 years of work experience.
 I have a background in psychology, which gives me an advantage in understanding human behavior and knowing research methods.
 Both are important in user-centered design aiming at good user experience and usability.
+Recently I’ve broadened my expertise to service design.

 I have experience in variety of user experience work: